jaxonyue/DE-Group-Project/README.md

 ## Key steps to run the application
 1. Git clone the repo, the environment will automatically be set up with necessary dependencies installed.
 If it doesn't, use `make install` to install `requirements.txt`.

 2. Loading the data use function `load` in `loadData.py`.
-The data is stored in `Development of Average Annual Wages.csv`.
+The data is stored in `Development of Average Annual Wages_1.csv` and `Development of Average Annual Wages_2.csv`.
 The database is stored in `wages.db`.

 3. Use `python app.py` to run the application locally to verify that it works.